Fire Risk Assessments

 • Type 2 — Common Areas with Sampling of Flats: Extends the Type 1 assessment with a representative sample of individual dwellings to assess internal fire safety provisions.

 • Type 3 — Common Areas with Destructive Testing: Includes intrusive inspection of fire-separating elements (compartment walls, floors, service penetrations) where there is reason to believe the passive fire protection may be deficient.
+Where significant breaches are suspected, a dedicated compartmentation survey may be recommended.

 • Type 4 — Comprehensive (Common Areas and Flats, Destructive): The most thorough assessment, combining sampling of dwellings with intrusive inspection of fire compartmentation and passive fire protection.
+Often commissioned alongside fire door surveys for a complete picture of passive fire protection.

 When Is a Fire Risk Assessment Needed?